BlazBlue: Central Fiction: Release

 The game was released for the arcades on November 19, 2015, with a location test having been done in mid-July of that year.
 A console version was released in Japan on October 6, 2016, in North America on November 1, 2016, and in Europe on November 4, 2016, for the PlayStation 3 and PlayStation 4.
 Aksys Games has confirmed a limited edition for North American markets which includes a soundtrack disc, a nendoroid figure and a hardcover art book.

 A Steam port was released on April 26, 2017.

 A Nintendo Switch release called BlazBlue: Centralfiction - Special Edition was released digitally on February 7, 2019, on Nintendo's eShop.
 It was also released physically in Europe and in Japan, but not in North America besides a limited release by Limited Run Games in 2022.
 This version has every character (including the PlayStation console added characters) and the DLC character, Jubei.

 At CEO 2021, it was revealed that the Steam version of the game will be patched with rollback netcode in 2022.
 The rollback netcode for the Steam version was officially released on February 1, 2022.

+In June 2026, Riku Ozawa announced during the Arc System Works Showcase the game would add a new playable character.
+During Evo 2026, the character was announced to be Trinity Glassfille.